AnotherPillow/find-domains/README.md

-# Parse AWS Domains file
+# Find Domains

-A basic program to parse [this file](https://docs.aws.amazon.com/general/latest/gr/rande.html)
+A basic program to find domains to buy.

 ## Usage

-1. Download the file and put it in the same directory as the program
-2. Download the dependencies with `pip install -r requirements.txt`
+1. Download the dependencies with `pip install -r requirements.txt`
-3. Run the program with `py main.py`
+2. Run the program with `py main.py`

+## Notes

+- Namecheap prices are based on a random domain and may not be accurate for your domain.